Twenty-Five Miles: Michael Jackson version

 The Jackson 5 recorded a cover version of "Twenty-Five Miles" in 1969, but it was not heard until its inclusion on the Motown compilation album, The Original Soul of Michael Jackson, in 1987, with Michael Jackson being given sole performer credit for the track.
 It was not the original recording, however, as it included drum machine overdubs; the original featured a hard-driving drum track by Uriel Jones, one of the Funk Brothers.

 Jackson's version of "Twenty-Five Miles" was released as a single in the US to promote The Original Soul of Michael Jackson.
 The single was backed by the Christmas song "Up on the Housetop".
 The original recording of the song was included on the 2009 set, Hello World: The Motown Solo Collection.

-Covers
+Other versions

-In 1969, Clarence Reid (Blowfly (musician)) released a cover of "Twenty Five Miles," on his 1969 ATCO release "Dancin' With Nobody But You Babe."
+In 1969, Clarence Reid released a cover of "Twenty Five Miles" on his 1969 ATCO release Dancin' With Nobody But You Babe.

 In 1969, Patrick Samson realized a cover in Italian language titled "Basta" (That's enough) for his album Crimson and clover (Soli si muore) (Carosello Records, PLP 325) published in Italy and Canada.

-In 1971, Melba Moore featured "Twenty Five Miles" in a medley with the song "Walk A Mile In My Shoes" on her album Look What You're Doing to the Man.
+In 1971, Melba Moore featured "Twenty Five Miles" in a medley with the song "Walk a Mile in My Shoes" on her album Look What You're Doing to the Man.